Mitch Pearstein has some stunning and relevant facts and thoughts in his Elephant In The Room article (Star Tribune 11.8.2014.

 Without early childhood programs, parenting classes, and a supportive community, to speak of “intact married households” is just wind (or get a smarter/bigger stork).

-Ground truth from this businessman’s perspective is that the real cost to our communities and society comes by not providing services and not breaking the generational cycle of abuse and neglect that perpetuates such high levels of mentally unhealthy children, delinquency, crime and unsafe neighborhoods.
+The cost to our communities and society comes by not providing services and not breaking the generational cycle of abuse and neglect that feeds high levels of mentally unhealthy children, delinquency, crime and unsafe neighborhoods.

-It is the high percentage of the six million children reported to child protection in this nation each year that cost us in the long run.
+It is the high percentage of the 4-5 million children reported to child protection in this nation each year that cost us in the long run.
+Forty years a state ward is not uncommon in our communities today.

 Art Rolnick’s study of 2003 at the Federal Reserve Bank well establishes the return on investment of early childhood programs but we the people care less about what we save than what things cost and we have almost no attention span for the long term thinking needed for solid public policy no matter how much money or ethics are involved.